dmsayo/odonata-keyboard-collection/odonata_split/Firmware/odonata_split/keymaps/default/readme.md

-# The default keymap for the odonata split keyboard
+# The default keymap for the Odonata-Split keyboard